downzed/phosmon.nvim/README.md

-### Contributing
+### 🤝 Contributing
 Contributions are welcome!
-Feel free to submit issues or pull requests to enhance this port.
+If you spot issues or have improvements, feel free to submit an issue or a pull request. <br />
-I probably missed something, and I'm color-blind, so be gentle.
+I probably missed something, and I’m color-blind, so be gentle.